-In this policy, third party means any individual or organisation you come into contact with during the course of your work for HOS.
+In this policy, third party means any individual or organisation you encounter during your work for HOS.

 2. What is bribery?

-A bribe is an inducement or reward offered, promised or provided in order to gain any commercial, contractual, regulatory or personal advantage.
+A bribe is an inducement or reward offered, promised, or provided to gain any commercial, contractual, regulatory, or personal advantage.
 The Bribery Act contains three types of bribery:

 3. Employee responsibilities